vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *viśvākāraprathāyās tu mahatvaṁ ca yad āśrayam* //26//

-Repeating that the ultimate knowledge is to be transmitted secretly from the mouth of the master into the ear of the disciple, the Dīsays that the knowledge thus transmitted is that of the real nature of the universe,
+Repeating that the ultimate knowledge is to be transmitted secretly from the mouth of the master into the ear of the disciple, the Dī says that the knowledge thus transmitted is that of the real nature of the universe,

 “which results from the transformation, in the form of the three *bījas* \[of the *vidyā* \], of the complete fusion \[of Śakti and\] of the supreme Śiva, which can only be received from the mouth of the guru.”